 of a structured language, allowing you to write utilities and games, use

 The Desktop editions (Windows, Linux, Mac OS, Raspberry Pi) include a BASIC program editor with syntax colouring, live indentation, search & replace and many other features.
 Built-in diagnostic aids such as run-time trace, listing of variables and single-step execution make debugging even the most complex programs straightforward.

-The Android edition, for smartphones and tablets, has a simplified interface optimised for touchscreen control.
+The Android and iOS editions, for smartphones and tablets, have a simplified interface optimised for touchscreen control.
 It too provides a BASIC program editor with syntax colouring, live indentation, search & replace and other features.
 The Raspberry Pi edition may also be used in this mode if it has a touchscreen.
 See here for more details.

 The Android edition will also run on the Amazon Fire TV or Fire TV Stick.
 Several of the supplied example programs can be operated using the navigation wheel and buttons on the remote control, including most of the games.
 Any sounds or music created by a BASIC program will be played through the speaker(s) of the attached TV.

 BBC BASIC for SDL 2.0 is largely compatible with BBC BASIC for Windows; it shares with that dialect many new and advanced features including data structures, PRIVATE variables, an EXIT statment, long strings, event interrupts, an address-of operator, byte variables, a line continuation character, indirect procedure and function calls and improved numeric accuracy.
 It also retains a high degree of compatibility with the BBC Microcomputer, including emulation of the SOUND and ENVELOPE statements, and the MODE 7 (teletext) screen mode.